 Day 6: Hire a driver and tour the island

 You can’t plan a one week trip to Bali without hiring a driver.
 I think the universe just doesn’t allow it, quite honestly.
-Now you’ve seen several different areas of the island, but its time to do a whirlwind tour to take in ALL the sights before you leave.
-I don’t think any one week Bali itinerary is complete without one of these whirlwind island tours.
+Now you’ve seen several different areas of the island, but it’s time to do a whirlwind tour to take in ALL the sights before you leave.
+I don’t think any one week Bali itinerary is complete without one of these whirlwind island tours, and this is one of my favorite Bali travel tips.

 When you hire a driver, you’ll want to make sure you hit at least these three big highlights: